-The main goal of this report is to contribute to the policy debate on surveillance by intelligence services from the perspective of oversight and transparency.
-Both are considered essential for devising checks and balances in which human rights are respected.
+This report aims to enhance the policy debate on surveillance by intelligence services by focusing on two key components: oversight and transparency.
+Both oversight and transparency are essential to devising checks and balances in a way that respects human rights.